luca-martinelli-09/serie-dl/README.md

 ## Warning

 The script is developed on Windows, so Linux or macOS support is not tested and may not works.

+You need to download chromedriver for linux or macOS.
+Downloads are avaiable on [https://chromedriver.chromium.org/](this link.)